embik/kubeconfig-bikeshed/README.md

 # kubeconfig-bike-shed

-`kbs` - kubeconfig-bike-shed - is an opinionated tool to manage your kubeconfigs for accessing Kubernetes APIs.
+kubeconfig-bike-shed -- `kbs` -- is an opinionated tool to manage your kubeconfigs for accessing Kubernetes APIs.